 Another approach to reducing taxes in your IRAs and 401(k) plans is to convert a portion of those accounts into a Roth.
 The drawback to that is that the conversion is going to be taxed as normal income and may bump you into a higher tax bracket in the year that you do so.
 It is possible to avoid that by rolling a small portion of your IRA into a Roth annually, which will help you keep an eye on how to your taxable income is affected yearly.

 You now have a few ideas for ways to reduce taxes on retirement accounts.
 But the details of the process is far from “financially simple”.
 Seek out the help of your CPA or CERTIFIED FINANCIAL PLANNER™ before doing anything.
 If you don’t have a CFP® contact us and we can help.
-And be sure to subscribe to this blog for new Income for Life retirement strategies.
+And be sure to subscribe to this blog for more retirement and financial education.